AI Agent Network Identity

 No Behavioral Baseline

-What does "normal" look like for a coding assistant vs. a customer service agent vs. an autonomous data pipeline?
-Current ITDR is trained on human patterns.
-Agent patterns are fundamentally different.
+What does"normal" look like for a coding assistant vs. a customer service agent vs. an autonomous data pipeline?
+Traditional ITDR is trained on human patterns.
+Agent patterns are fundamentally different — which is why IronWiFi built a dedicated Agent Anomaly Engine.

 No Compromise Detection